sudiptoroy/Color_Palettes/README.md

 Currently the web app is only working with manual input from admin page.

 ## N.B.
-Every features are not present at this moment
+* Every features are not present at this moment.
+* Note: type="color" is not supported in Internet Explorer 11 and earlier versions or Safari 9.1 and earlier versions.

 ### Future Updates
 * Create Color palettes.